heroku/heroku-kafka-jsplugin/README.md

  * Check out branch X.Y.Z
  * Run `npm version X.Y.Z` (this will create a commit and tag it)
- * Push branch X.Y.Z to GitHub with `--tags` flag and submit a pull request
+ * Run `git push origin --tags X.Y.Z` to push to GitHub and then submit a pull request
  * Once the pull request is approved, merge the branch into master locally, and push master directly to GitHub.
 This will implicitly merge the outstanding pull request.